5 Ways Wikipedia Is Pushing the Black Lives Matter Agenda

 Removing criticism of subjects

 Editors also sought to conceal negative information about people relevant to the movement’s cause.
 In the Atlanta shooting case of Rayshard Brooks, details about his violent criminal history were censored with only a vague mention of him having been to prison remaining.
 Criticism of the District Attorney on the case was also censored.
 The DA had charged the officer who shot Brooks with felony murder, despite Brooks having allegedly violently resisted arrest and fired at the officers with a taser he grabbed from one of them.
-Officials accused the DA of using the case to improve his position in a contentious re-election campaign at a time when he is also facing his second ethics investigation, but editors have fought to keep these criticisms out of the article on the shooting, but have since kept some criticism.
+Officials accused the DA of using the case to improve his position in a contentious re-election campaign at a time when he is also facing his second ethics investigation, but editors have fought to keep these criticisms out of the article on the shooting, though they have since kept some criticism.

 Such attempts to downplay the criminal histories of figures who died in police custody extended to Floyd.
 Both on his article and the article on his death, no specific information is provided on the armed robbery in which he invaded a woman’s home along with some associates and pointed a gun at the woman’s stomach.
 Twice as much information is dedicated to his work with his local church than to his entire criminal history.
 When conservative black activist Candace Owens criticized the efforts by protests to portray Floyd in a saintly fashion, with some murals even depicting him as an angel, editors on Wikipedia smeared her on her page by misrepresenting her comments and not including her statements criticizing the police officer responsible for Floyd’s death and supporting his prosecution.